 What is the Working Family Payment?

-THE Working Family Payment (WFP) is a weekly tax-free payment for employees with children.
+Working Family Payment (WFP) is a weekly tax-free payment for employees with children.
 It supports people who are on low pay.
-You must be an employee to get WFP, you cannot get it if you are self-employed.
-You must also have at least one child who normally lives with you or who you support financially.
+You must be an employee to get WFP.
+You cannot get it if you are self-employed only.
+You must have at least one child who normally lives with you or who you support financially.
 Your child must be under 18 (or between 18 and 22 if they are in full-time day education).

 To qualify for WFP you must meet the following conditions:

 • Work 38 or more hours per fortnight (in any combination of hours).
 You can combine your weekly hours with your spouse, civil partner or cohabitant’s hours to meet this condition.
 You cannot use time spent in self-employment (or on Community Employment, Tús, JobBridge or the Rural Social Scheme) to meet this condition.

 • Your job is likely to last at least three months